 Les's only son, Seth, a graduate of the University of Michigan who initially pursued a career in medicine before joining the family business, is the general manager, Les's business partner, and handles the shop's marketing.
 Seth claims that if it wasn't for him, the shop's only marketing would be "an ad in the Yellow Pages".
 The co-manager is Les's daughter, Ashley (a college graduate from Michigan State University with a bachelor's degree in business administration and a graduate diamond certification from the Gemological Institute of America), who, as the series debuted, returned to the shop after taking some time off for maternity leave.
 The sibling rivalry between her and Seth is a common element of many episodes.

 - Berserk Button: While they may have their disagreements, don't threaten the store, talk down about the city of Detroit, or either Ashley or Les.
-That is the one thing that is guaranteed to have you thrown out the store, by both Ashley and Seth at the same time if needed.
+Those are the things that are no-fooling guaranteed to have you thrown out the store, by both Ashley and Seth at the same time if needed.
 Les reacts more to the threats than Ashley or Seth do though.

 - Badass Beard: Rich